Day 1 – Packing Light, Walking Far: My Portuguese Camino Begins

 It’s Day 1 of my Portuguese Camino — and the pack on my back is (almost) the lightest it’s ever been.

-I’m starting from Porto, planning to walk the Central Route over 7 days.
-I've walked in New Zealand, but this time feels different — more urban, more layered, and more pilgrim-y.
+I’m starting from Porto, planning to walk the Central Route over seven days.
+I’ve walked in other countries before, but this one feels different — more urban, more layered, and unmistakably pilgrim-like.

 Backpack & Setup